Personal

 Linear Motor Armature Movement: The armatures of both linear motors

-motors move in "half-circle steps."
-The key here is that they
+rotary motors move in "half-circle steps."
+The key here

-(back and forth) and the rotary motors (half-circle steps in opposite
+armatures (back and forth) and the rotary motors (half-circle steps

-the force exerted on the stators is consequently transferred to the
+body, the force exerted on the stators is consequently transferred

 Key Differentiating Feature:

-of the described system.
-It implies that the propulsion does not rely
+aspect of the described system.
+It implies that the propulsion does

-on pushing against an external medium (like air for planes or water
+not rely on pushing against an external medium (like air for planes

-for boats) or against the ground (like wheels on a road or rockets expelling
+or water for boats) or against the ground (like wheels on a road

-the vehicle by carefully orchestrated internal movements and rotations
+on the vehicle by carefully orchestrated internal movements and

-of its components, leveraging principles of reactive force without needing
+rotations of its components, leveraging principles of reactive force

 Sources